nmokey/nmokey.github.io/README.md

 ### Adding New Pages

-1. Create new HTML file in `/docs/`
+1. Create new HTML file in `/docs/` (copy structure from existing page)
-2. Copy structure from existing page
+2. Create corresponding markdown file in `/docs/content/` (e.g., `newpage.md`)
-3. Add navigation link in `docs/assets/js/components.js` → `navigationData`
+3. Add navigation link in `docs/assets/js/config.js` → `navigationData`
-4. Update content
+4. Edit content in markdown file, then sync to HTML using an AI agent

 ### Modifying Navigation